 Additional Trademark Search Resources for Your Merch Business

-If you would like to review additional information about trademark search to protect your tshirt designs and avoid copyright infringement, check out the following links.
-Also, I do recommend reaching for professional legal counseling to stay on the safe side, not just for Merch by Amazon, but to ensure the success of all your endeavours.
+If you would like to review additional information about trademark search to protect your t-shirt designs and avoid copyright infringement, check out the following links.
+Also, I do recommend reaching for professional legal counseling to stay on the safe side, not just for Merch by Amazon, but to ensure the success of all your endeavors.